levka9/jwt-authorization-microservice/README.md

 ```

 ## Better implementation
-As we know, each mecroservice must implement one bussiness task.
+Each microservice must implement one bussiness task.
 That why in better way we can split that microservice:
-* Token service
+* Token microservice
-* User service
+* User microservice

 ## Resources
 For documentation and instructions check out http://jasonwatmore.com/post/2018/08/14/aspnet-core-21-jwt-authentication-tutorial-with-example-api